Fatty liver disease and keto: 5 things to know

 - Excess energy intake: Eating more calories than needed may lead to excess fat accumulation in the liver — and research suggests this can happen no matter what type of food is over consumed.7

-- Too many refined carbs: Consuming more carbohydrates than your body is able to handle can drive liver fat storage via a process known as de novo lipogenesis (literally “making new fat”).8 This typically happens when both carb and calorie intake are high.
+- Too many refined carbs: Consuming more refined carbohydrates than your body is able to handle can drive liver fat storage via a process known as de novo lipogenesis (literally “making new fat”).8 This typically happens when both carb and calorie intake are high.

 In one study, when overweight adults ate 1,000 extra calories as refined carbs, they experienced a 27% increase in liver fat after just three weeks.9